Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: Model

 \paragraph*{Design decisions.} The constraints we have imposed in our design of MPGs are very minimalistic, ensuring only that all properties are uniquely assigned to edges and nodes, and that reification is well-founded.
 We have deliberately avoided imposing unwarranted constraints.
 For instance, there is no constraint preventing a node from having an outgoing edge to a subgraph containing one of the node's own properties.
 This flexibility allows for representing scenarios such as ``Mary legally changed her first name'' or ``Mary audits all names in the database (including her own)''.
-Similarly, there is no constraint requiring that for each edge in $\rho(n)$, the source and target of the edge must also be in $\rho(n)$.
-This permits representations like ``Mary is confident that Bob edited a book, but not confident about which book'', where only the node representing Bob and Bob's outgoing edge labeled 'edited' are included, without the target of this edge.
+Similarly, there is no constraint requiring that for each edge in $\rho(n)$, the source and target of the edge must also be in $\rho(n)$, which, for instance, can be particularly valuable in applications with privacy preservation concerns.
+As an example, This permits representations like ``Mary is confident that Bob edited a book, but not confident about which book'', where only the node representing Bob and Bob's outgoing edge labeled 'edited' are included, without the target of this edge.
 Of course, such additional constraints can be added (or existing constraints can be removed) as appropriate to the specific application domain.

 It is worth noting that MPGs support meta-properties, i.e., properties on properties.
 For instance, we can represent ``John's birthdate was entered on 23 March 2020'' since $\rho$ can consist of just a singleton containing a property.
 For simplicity, we have omitted special treatment of meta-properties in our main presentation.